thomas-xin/hyperchoron/README.md

                         Input file (.zip | .mid | .csv | .nbs | .org | *)
   -o, --output [OUTPUT ...]
                         Output file (.mid | .csv | .nbs | .mcfunction | .litematic | .org | *)
+  -r, --resolution [RESOLUTION]
+                        Target resolution of represented data in intermediate formats.
+Defaults to 20 for Minecraft outputs, 50 otherwise
   -s, --speed [SPEED]   Scales song speed up/down as a multiplier, applied before tempo sync; higher = faster.
-                        Defaults to 1
+Defaults to 1 -v, --volume [VOLUME]
-  -t, --transpose [TRANSPOSE]
+                        Scales volume of all notes up/down as a multiplier, applied before note quantisation.
+Defaults to 1 -t, --transpose [TRANSPOSE]
                         Transposes song up/down a certain amount of semitones, applied before instrument material mapping; higher = higher pitched.
-Defaults to 0 -ik, --invert-key, --no-invert-key
+Defaults to 0
+  -ik, --invert-key, --no-invert-key
                         Experimental: During transpose step, autodetects song key signature, then inverts it (e.g. C Major <=> C Minor).
-Defaults to FALSE -sa, --strum-affinity [STRUM_AFFINITY]
+Defaults to FALSE
+  -sa, --strum-affinity [STRUM_AFFINITY]
                         Increases or decreases threshold for sustained notes to be cut into discrete segments; higher = more notes.
-Defaults to 1 -d, --drums, --no-drums
+Defaults to 1
+  -d, --drums, --no-drums
                         Allows percussion channel.
 If disabled, percussion channels will be treated as regular instrument channels.
-Defaults to TRUE -c, --cheap, --no-cheap
+Defaults to TRUE
+  -c, --cheap, --no-cheap
                         For Minecraft outputs: Restricts the list of non-instrument blocks to a more survival-friendly set.
 Also enables compatibility with previous versions of Minecraft.
 May cause spacing issues with the sand/snare drum instruments.
-Defaults to FALSE -x, --exclusive, --no-exclusive
+Defaults to FALSE
-                        For non-Minecraft outputs: Disables speed re-matching and strum quantisation, increases pitch range limits.
-Defaults to TRUE
+  -m, --mc-legal, --no-mc-legal
+                        Forces song to be vanilla Minecraft compliant.
+Defaults to TRUE for .litematic and .mcfunction outputs, FALSE otherwise
 ```
 ### Examples
 Converting a MIDI file into a Minecraft Litematica schematic: